smizell/onit/README.md

 * To create an empty file, use `-e, --empty` (Onit adds a header with the day's date by default)
 * To copy yesterday's content, use the `-c, --copy` flag
 * To set the date for today, use `-d, --date` with a date in the format of `YYYY-MM-DD`.
 Useful if you missed a day.
+* To copy over incomplete tasks, use the `-i, --incomplete` flag.
+Only works with [GitHub Markdown task list syntax](https://help.github.com/articles/writing-on-github/#task-lists)

 ### Open Today's File